PundiAI/pundi-docs/pundi-aifx/deploying-on-fxcore-evm/connect-wallet-to-dapps/connect-using-fxwallet-wallet-connect.md

 ---
-description: Steps to connect f(x)Wallet using Wallet Connect to Dapps
+description: Steps to connect Pundi Wallet using Wallet Connect to Dapps
 ---

-# Connect using f(x)Wallet (Wallet Connect)
+# Connect using Pundi Wallet (Wallet Connect)

 ## Connecting through the UI

-### Connect f(x)Wallet account to Dapp
+### Connect Pundi Wallet account to Dapp

-When you create an account on the f(x)Wallet application, it automatically generates an Ethereum address.
+When you create an account on the Pundi Wallet application, it automatically generates an Ethereum address.
 This address can be used to interact with Dapps via Wallet Connect.
 In this tutorial iOS is used, the process is similar on Andriod.

 {% hint style="info" %}
 Only connect to websites that you trust.
 Always check that the URL is correct, and bookmark Dapps that you regularly visit/use.